DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### How are DeFi protocols governed?

-- [x]  Most of the DeFi protocols are governed by native token holders of the protocol.
+- [x]  Most of the DeFi protocols are governed by native token holders of the protocol who vote on proposals to update or enhance the protocol.
 - [ ]  DeFi protocols are governed by lenders.
 - [ ]  DeFi protocols are governed by group of banks.
 - [ ]  None of These.